 Ireland is one of those countries that has been on my Bucket List for a long time.
 I’m still hopeful that one day I will get to see if the grass really is that green!
 Or if the people really are that friendly!
 And if the pubs really are that lovely!
 But, in the meantime, I am grateful for the plethora of books set in Ireland that transport me there in their pages!

-If you, like me, are an armchair traveler (at least for some trips), get set to head off to Ireland in the pages of these wonderful Irish books!
+If you, like me, are an armchair traveler (at least for some trips), let’s get ready to head off to Ireland in the pages of these wonderful Irish books!

 A charming Irish bus driver.
 A group of misfit American tourists.
 One life-changing week for everyone on board.